stjonnala/vertex-ai-integration/README.md

 Order ID: b0b6dd9d-8b9b-48a9-ba46-b9d54906e415
 ```

 Note: You need to configure your Alpaca API key and secret in the `application.properties` file.
+Once configured, orders placed through these endpoints will appear in your Alpaca paper trading account, allowing you to track and manage them through the Alpaca dashboard.

+The application is configured with a 30-second timeout for API calls to Alpaca, which should be sufficient for most operations.
+If you experience timeout issues, you can adjust the timeout settings in the `RestTemplateConfig` class.

 ## Swagger API Documentation